 The average tech salary in London

-Before you take the leap and start applying for technology jobs in London, it’s a good idea to take the time to understand the hiring landscape and what a competitive salary benchmark looks like.
+Before you take the leap and start applying for IT jobs in London, it’s a good idea to take the time to understand the hiring landscape and what a competitive salary benchmark looks like.

 Technology industry trends suggest that employers are currently offering new employees a far higher salary and long-term employees better salaries to help incentivise them to stay.
 Salaries, bonuses, flexible working and good pension offerings are on the table for negotiation.